csci-1301/csci-1301.github.io/labs/Static/readme.md

 <details><summary>Solution:</summary>
 Indeed, it is _not possible_ to instantiate an object when a class is declared `static`.
-Further, if a class is declared static, all its members (attributes, methods, constructors, etc.) must also be declared `static`.
+Furthermore, if a class is declared static, all its members (e.g., attributes, methods, constructors, etc.) must also be declared `static`.
 </details>

 ## Static Calculator